keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 	- Met him when Ana and Val were looking for a place to sleep in their first few weeks, he let them crash on his couch for a little bit while they figured things out.
 	- They became good friends and eventually he invited her to band, teaching her to play bass
 	- His presence helped Anastasiya get used to her new situation, and helped her be as comfortable as she could be.
+	- Overall:
+		- the most caring
+		- the smartest
+		- straight-edge
+		-

 #### Enemies
 -